DuckyMomo20012/owasp-juice-shop/README.md

     <!-- GENERATE-DOC:END -->
     ```

-    > NOTE: The generation maybe slow and take some time, or even fail due to
+    > **Note**: The generation maybe slow and take some time, or even fail due
-    > large amount of data.
+    > to large amount of data.

 <!-- Contributing -->